 Cost differences between online and on-campus programming degrees are substantial.
 Online programs eliminate room, board, and opportunity costs while often charging lower tuition.
 However, the total economic impact includes factors beyond sticker price.

-Online students typically work while studying, earning income throughout their education.
+Online students work while studying, earning income throughout their education.
 On-campus students forgo 4 years of potential earnings but may access better financial aid, scholarships, and post-graduation opportunities that offset higher upfront costs.

 Programming Degree Cost Comparison